wiredtiger/wiredtiger/ext/storage_sources/azure_store/README.md

     *    This flag should be set alongside the `ENABLE_AZURE` flag.
     *    If the `IMPORT_AZURE_SDK` flag is not specified, the compiler will assume a system installation of the SDK which will be implemented at a later stage.

-### letting CMake manage the SDK dependency as an external project
+### Letting CMake manage the SDK dependency as an external project

 This method configures CMake to download, compile, and install the Azure SDK while building the Azure extension.